Let’s start with the idea of an environment and a technology.

 So how to make it new again?

-Would this technology take people somewhere else?
-Because if the only place they can go is into their own minds, done in Matrix, or into another plane, which abandons earth, that might make it less relevant again – for both our readers and characters.
+Could this technology take people somewhere else?
+Because if the only place they can go is into their own minds, that was done in The Matrix.
+If it takes us into another plane, which abandons earth, that might make it less relevant again – for both our readers and our characters.

-People would then be clamouring for galactic war.
+And then people would be clamouring for galactic war.

 And this is not Starship Troopers.
-(Although Starship Troopers is good.)
+(And Starship Troopers is already the best there is.)

 This has to be a story about us, not somewhere else.